miroslavvidovic/vim-configuration/README.md

 # vim-configuration
-Vim editor settings and plugins management
+Vim and NeoVim editor settings and plugins management